-- 1 The CO2 coefficient for electricity purchased in FY2021 is that of FY2020 on the - Japan Iron and Steel Federation's Commitment to a Low Carbon Society.

-2 The figures in FY2020 have been updated as the CO2 coefficient for electricity purchased in FY2020 on the Japan Iron and Steel Federation's Commitment to a Low - 3 Data of JFE Bars & Shapes Corporation Sendai Works is included in the figures
+- 1 The CO2 coefficient for electricity purchased in FY2021 is that of FY2020 on the Japan Iron and Steel Federation's Commitment to a Low Carbon Society.
+2 The figures in FY2020 have been updated as the CO2 coefficient for electricity - purchased in FY2020 on the Japan Iron and Steel Federation's Commitment to a Low Carbon Society was applied.
+3 Data of JFE Bars & Shapes Corporation Sendai Works is included in the figures